-One-Off, Unpublishable Rates
+One-Off Unpublishable Rates

-How It Works:These rates are like the $299 Alaska fare mentioned above.
 Sometimes cruise lines have cabins left on an upcoming sailing that they can't sell -- maybe it's an unpopular date or airfare to the departure port has gotten really expensive.
 To sell the cabins, the lines need to discount -- but doing this in a public way could upset cruisers already booked on the sailing at higher rates or undermine their efforts to establish the value of a cruise at a certain rate.

 So what do they do?

 Look for agencies that advertise themselves as "preferred" sellers of various cruise lines -- that means, the agencies sell a high volume of those line's cruises and have good relationships with the lines, so the lines are more likely to offer them these deals, knowing they can sell them.
 And when you see a message to "call for low rates," definitely call.
-True, sometimes it's just a gimmick, but occasionally you may stumble upon a deal that's so good, it can't be advertised.
+True, sometimes it's just a gimmick, but occasionally you might stumble upon a deal that's so good, it can't be advertised.
 And if you cruise a lot, establish a relationship with a travel agent.
 If you're loyal to them and they know your vacation preferences, they'll be more likely to come to you when they see a great deal.

-Caveat: These one-off, or unpublishable, fares are often for last-minute cruises and available for a limited amount of time.
-You'll need to book quickly, especially as only a few cabins are typically available at the lowest rates, and then deal with making travel arrangements at the last minute.
-And buyer beware: "The reason [lines discount] is that they have inventory left over," explains Brad Anderson, co-president of America's Vacation Center / Avoya Travel.
-"They may be guarantee cabins, and you may get the outside cabin that's next to the anchor.
-That $299 cabin [on a seven-night cruise] is likely the one that people have complained about."
+These one-off or "unpublishable" fares are often for last-minute cruises and available for a limited amount of time.
+You'll need to book quickly, especially as only a few cabins are typically available at the lowest rates, and then deal with making travel arrangements on the fly.
+Buyer beware: The cabins that are left over might be guarantee cabins that are next to crew quarters or otherwise noisy and unsavory parts of the ship.
+It might be cheap, but it might be a less-than-desirable cabin location.

 Unlike the one-off, eleventh-hour sales described above, the best group rates can be found more than 90 days prior to sailing.
 This means these deals are best for people who can book early.
 Look for deals on popular sailings (peak travel periods, holidays, popular destinations) -- reason being, if agencies are going to put money down in advance, they want to guarantee that they can sell the cabins later.
 And the deals won't be labeled as group rates (it's not like when you and your 10 best friends book a group cruise) -- so ask your agent or simply look for the low fares.